-By Dr. Derek Reinke, board-certified orthopaedic surgeon specializing in sports medicine
+By Dr. Derek Reinke, board-certified orthopaedic ACL doctor and surgeon specializing in sports medicine

 An ACL tear is a dreaded diagnosis for many athletes.
 It can mean the end of the season, surgery and a prolonged recovery.
 When an athlete injures his or her knee, what are the typical findings and signs of this injury?